Identity - equals/hashCode

 Use constructors to help enforce non nullable properties (Kotlin) or promote non nullable properties (Java).

-For example, if a Customer should always have a name define a constructor that takes the name property.
+For example, if a Customer should always have a name, define a constructor that takes the name property.

 @Entity